Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 0.03318 Gb/5 Gbs = 6.64 ms.

-The arithmetic processes for determining speed and other calculations to send to the launcher are considered to have O(1).
-This means the most limiting time factor is how long it takes to get two positions.
+The arithmetic processes for determining acceleration, speed, and other calculations to send to the launcher are considered to have O(1).
+This means the most limiting time factor is how long it takes to get three positions.

-33.33 ms + 6.64 ms + 79.2 ms + 33.33 ms + 6.64 ms + 79.2 ms = 238.34 ms.
+33.33 ms + 6.64 ms + 79.2 ms + 33.33 ms + 6.64 ms + 79.2 ms + 33.33 ms + 6.64 ms + 79.2 ms = 357.42 ms.

 This time period is well within the almost 1/8 time of the ball's travel given for the data to be collected and processed for the aiming and launching.
 It gives nearly 7/8 of the remaining time to determine the speed and location of the ball which will then be used to aim and intercept the ball.
-After the estimated 250 ms to calculate the speed and half a second each to aim and launch, 400 ms is left for the projectile to travel and intercept the golf ball.
+After the estimated 500 ms to process the image and calculate the speed and half a second each to aim and launch, 400 ms is left for the projectile to travel and intercept the golf ball before it hits the interceptor.

 **Bill of Materials:**